bitdotioinc/covid/API.md

 ## Notes ##
 * Read only
-* This is in testing mode.
-Please email covid@bit.io if you have an issue or make a GitHub issue.
+* This API is in beta.
+If you have an questions, need help, or get errors, please email covid@bit.io  or make a GitHub issue.